RESIDENCE HALL ROOMMATES

 If on-campus housing is still your first choice, you should immediately go online and apply for housing on our website.
 You must complete a separate application for both residence halls and apartments.

-If you are living in a Residence Hall in the Fall semester, you will be notified in early August with the details about your roommate(s), including name and contact information.
+If you are living in a Residence Hall or a furnished apartment community in the Fall semester, you will be notified in early August with the details about your roommate(s), including name and contact information.
 We encourage you to contact your roommate to work out your room details.
-You are responsible for finding your own roommates in our apartment communities.
+You are responsible for finding your own roommates in our unfurnished apartment communities.

 Financial Aid can be used to pay for your meal plan and housing; however, Financial Aid will be used to cover the cost of tuition and fees prior to covering housing and dining costs.
 Please call Financial Aid at 817-272-3561 for further details.

 Room and hall changes will not be made prior to Opening Day and for the first two weeks of classes.
 There is no guarantee that requested changes will be approved; however, we work hard to accommodate your request.
 For further information about this process please refer to our online documents.

 Rooms will become available on the first day of classes for each semester because of cancellations and no-shows.
 To apply for an available bed space, you cannot currently live on campus and must fill out the online form on the first day of classes between 8 a.m. and 11 a.m.
 You will be notified by email after 1 p.m. to determine whether you have been assigned a housing space.